opencpes/json-data-format/opencpe-v1-documentation.md

 ## opencpe_valid_from

-STRING in ISO8601 format, the date from which the CPE was valid, if blank then assumed to be from the beginning of time thus it is optional
+STRING in ISO8601 format, the date from which the CPE was valid, if blank then assumed to be from the beginning of time thus it is optional.
+For example a CSA Chapter meeting may choose to use the opencpe_valid_from to ensure people cannot claim CPE's for attending a meeting that hasn't happened yet, they would simply set the time of the meeting (e.g. the end of the meeting), after the meeting people can then claim the CPE for attending the meeting.

 ## opencpe_valid_to

-STRING in ISO8601 format, the date until which theCPE is valid, if blank then assumed to be currently valid thus it is optional
+STRING in ISO8601 format, the date until which theCPE is valid, if blank then assumed to be currently valid thus it is optional.
+This is for CPEs that may expire and need to be redone, for example a first aid course that is valid for 1 year and then expires.

 ## opencpe_searchable

-STRING in format "public" or "private" and defaults to private, mandatory
+STRING in format "public" or "private" and defaults to private, mandatory, private simply means the CPE claim will not show up in search results, to find the CPE claim you must know the URL short code that links to it.